Batch predictions

 Scoring local CSV files

-• Path to a CSV dataset
+• A path to a CSV dataset

-• File-like object
+• A file-like object

-• Pandas DataFrame
+• A Pandas DataFrame

 import datarobot as dr